 Sustainability Specialist, Creosote Collaborative

-Sarah Elena has more than five years in sustainable project management.
+Sarah Elena has spent more than five years in sustainable project management.
 She was born and raised in El Paso.
-She received her B.A. from Austin College (Sherman, Texas) with majors in Environmental Studies and International Relations, and a minor in French; she graduated Summa Cum Laude.
+She received her B.A. from Austin College (Sherman, Texas) with majors in Environmental Studies and International Relations, and a minor in French.
+She graduated Summa Cum Laude.
 As an undergraduate she studied in France, Morocco, Cambodia, Vietnam, and Bhutan, and traveled to many other countries.
 She is fluently trilingual in English, Spanish, and French.
-Sarah Elena served as the Co-Chair of the Student Sustainability Fund at Austin College and as the Co-President for Think Green Campus Awareness, working at Little Traverse Nature Conservancy, interning with Texas Senator Jose Rodriguez and serving on his Environment Advisory Board, serving as an AmeriCorps VISTA member for the City of El Paso Resilience + Sustainability Department, as the Food Donor Relations Manager at the El Pasoans Fighting Hunger Food Bank, and as a French translator (ongoing).
+Sarah Elena served as the Co-Chair of the Student Sustainability Fund at Austin College and as the Co-President for Think Green Campus Awareness, working at the Little Traverse Nature Conservancy, interning with Texas State Senator José Rodríguez and serving on his Environment Advisory Board.
+She also served as an AmeriCorps VISTA member for the City of El Paso’s Resilience + Sustainability Department, as the Food Donor Relations Manager at the El Pasoans Fighting Hunger Food Bank, and as a French translator (ongoing).

 Anne M. Giangiulio